isomerpages/moe-juyingsec/index.md

       title: Announcements
       id: announcements
       announcement_items:
-        - title: School's Main Telephone Line Technical Issue
-          date: 29 April 2025
-          announcement: Please be informed that we are currently experiencing technical issues with the school's main phone line.
-The automated system is incorrectly stating that the school is closed.
-To reach us, please press “0” to reach the General Office.
-We are working to resolve the issue as soon as possible.
-          link_text: ""
-          link_url: ""
         - title: Internationalisation Programme for 2025!
           date: 26 March 2025
           announcement: Juying is thrilled to launch our 2025 Internationalisation